-- The inner sole of your Merry People boots should be about the same length as your foot.
+- The inner sole of your Merry People wellies should be about the same length as your foot.

 - Feel a little tight?
 Wear them around for a while, and the liner will become much softer.
 It's just the neoprene lining getting used to the shape of your toes.
 Tip - take out the innersoles while wearing in for extra room.